Moore Campaign Tries To Cast Doubt On Accuser As New Allegation Is Reported

 We will not quit. #ALSen

-Moore's campaign has continued to hit back at the allegations that were first reported in the The Washington Post last week, painting his candidacy as a battle against the Washington, D.C., establishment that has turned against him.
+Moore's campaign has continued to hit back at the allegations that were first reported in The Washington Post last week, painting his candidacy as a battle against the Washington, D.C., establishment that has turned against him.

 And on Tuesday in an interview with MSNBC, his attorney Trenton Garmon addressed the allegations — which Moore has given conflicting answers about — that he did date teenage girls and got permission from their mothers to do so.